rozodru/rozodru.github.io/index.md

 layout: home
 permalink: /
 permalink_name: /home
+list_title: Read Our Latest Posts
-title: the rozo blog
+title: ''

-detail_image: assets/theme_logo.svg
+detail_image: assets/logo.png

 ---

-# jekyll-shell-theme
+# the rozo blog home

 **Jekyll Shell Theme** is an open source light-weight customizable jekyll theme for your site!
 You can use it to spice up your personal profiles, project pages or just about anything!